NCERT Solutions for Class 12 Chemistry Chapter 11 – Free PDF Download

 When an oxygen atom has two groups on two of its side, it is called Unsymmetrical ether. ( i.e., the number of carbon atoms is unequal ).
 For eg: ethyl methyl ether ( CH 3 – O − CH 2 CH 3 ).

-Give a detailed explanation of acid – catalyzed dehydration of ethanol to yield ethene.
+Write the mechanism of acid dehydration of ethanol to yield ethene.

 The mechanism of acid dehydration of ethanol to yield ethene involves the following three steps :